-Duke’s comprehensive sickle cell center is committed to providing the best diagnostic tools, treatment options and care for sickle cell disease.
-In addition to our extensive array of services and resources, we research new ways of treating the disease and its complications to provide the best care to our patients.
+Duke’s comprehensive sickle cell center is committed to providing the best diagnostic tools, treatment options, and care for sickle cell disease.
+In addition to our extensive array of services and resources, we research new ways of treating the disease and its complications to provide you the best care.

 A simple blood test called hemoglobin electrophoresis can detect the presence of the abnormal hemoglobin that causes red blood cells to become shaped like sickles or crescents.
 The test uses an electric charge to differentiate between normal and abnormal types of hemoglobin.
 We also provide testing for the prenatal diagnosis of the disease, as well as testing for the ability of individuals to pass sickle cell and other blood disorders to their children.

 If you have sickle cell disease, you need regular tests to determine the severity of your anemia and whether you are producing red blood cells appropriately.
-Your doctor will routinely assess your liver, kidney, heart and lung function and check for pulmonary hypertension.
+Your doctor will routinely assess your liver, kidney, heart, and lung function and check for pulmonary hypertension.
 If you receive frequent transfusions, which raise iron levels, your iron will be checked regularly.
-Children with sickle cell disease, who have a higher than average risk for stroke, receive transcranial Doppler imaging, which is a painless test that uses ultrasound to measure blood flow in the head.
+Your doctor may also do routine tests to check the effects of medications, monitor pain medications, or follow recovery after recent time in the hospital.
+Children with sickle cell disease -- who have a higher-than-average risk for stroke -- receive transcranial Doppler imaging, a painless test that uses ultrasound to measure blood flow in the head.

 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 9 pediatric specialties by U.S. News & World Report for 2023–2024.

 Expert Care for Sickle Cell Disease